-AULSEMENTS.
-"THE CHARMATAN"-"The Charlatan," Sousa and Klein's new comic opera, will be presented by De Wolf Hopper and com-transport the National next Monday evening It was hardly to be expected that Russia a country which is looked upon as rather a country which is descenter and sartorial stage invoided with comic scenes, and one with George Barrum especially, which is de-ightfully diverting.
-While Mr. Hopper is the dominant figure in the opera, excellent volue have been placed in the hands of Nella Bergen is in especially fine voice, while Miss Judson has been found entirely acceptable, in size, voice and figure, as the correct brand of Hopper soubrette.
-"The Charlatan" has undergone pruning and fact, in its present state, "The Charlatan" is said by New York newspapers to be a was timprovement on its initial presenta-tion.
-The most important change is the even arrangement of the second act finale, a new comic song for Mr. Hopper.
-Mr. Hopper has added very much to the better-ment of his own role, and has several new.
-The sale of seats opens tomorrow morna-ment of his own role, and has several new.
-The sale of seats opens tomorrow morna-time the National.
+"THE CHARMATAN"-"The Charlatan," Sousa and Klein's new comic opera, will be presented by De Wolf Hopper and company at the National next Monday evening.
+It was hardly to be expected that Russia, a country which is looked upon as rather a somber nation, both in dress and character, should yield such a wealth of color and magnificence as is to be seen in "The Charlatan."
+So "The Charlatan" sets the highwater mark of scenic and sartorial stage investiture.
+Hopper, too, in his new Sousa opera, with its insidious waltzes and stirring and splendid marches, is his real self, droll, comic and diverting, the same Hopper who has made the populace merry for so many seasons.
+Alfred Klein has been provided with comic scenes, and one with George Barrum especially, which is delightfully diverting.
+While Mr. Hopper is the dominant figure in the opera, excellent roles have been placed in the hands of Nella Bergen, Alice Judson, Edmund Stanley, Mark Price and Arthur Cunningham.
+Miss Bergen is in especially fine voice, while Miss Judson has been found entirely acceptable, in size, voice and figure, as the correct brand of Hopper soubrette.
+"The Charlatan" has undergone pruning and elaboration, greatly to its advantage.
+In fact, in its present state, "The Charlatan" is said by New York newspapers to be a vast improvement on its initial presentation.
+The most important change is the new arrangement of the second act finale, and a new comic song for Mr. Hopper.
+Mr. Hopper has added very much to the betterment of his own role, and has several new topical verses to "The Legend of the Frog," which never fall of vociferous applause.
+The sale of seats opens tomorrow morning at the National.

 THINGS THEATRICAL.